 Anytime a person has a catheter inserted into their bladder, there is a risk of an infection occurring.
 There are four main strategies that you can take that will minimise this risk:

-Simple steps to emptying a urine drainage bag:
+- Five simple steps to emptying a urine drainage bag

 - wash your hands with soap and water